hSueki/dscage-pe2/README.md

 Parameters:
 STAR
 - `--outFilterMultimapNmax 20`: Maximum number of multiple alignments allowed per read.
-- `--outSAMtype BAM Unsorted`: Format output is unsorted BAM.
+- `--outSAMtype BAM Unsorted`: Output format is unsorted BAM.
-- `--outReadsUnmapped Fastx`: unmapped reads output in Fastx format.
+- `--outReadsUnmapped Fastx`: Unmapped reads output in Fastx format.
 - `--alignIntronMin 20 and --alignIntronMax 1000000`: Minimum and maximum intron lengths for alignment.

 Samtools
-- `-bSq 10`: Reads with a MAPQ score greater than 10 are kept
+- `-bSq 10`: Only reads with a MAPQ score greater than 10 are retained.
 - `-f 0x2`, `-F 0x104`, `-f 0x40`, `-f 0x80`: Filters reads based on flags to select properly mapped reads and exclude non-primary alignments and unmapped reads.

 Outputs: